Sor3nt/Manhunt-2-ModLoader/README.md

-# Manhunt-2-ModLoader
+# Manhunt 2 ModLoader
-A ModLoader for Manhunt 2 written in C++
+A open source ModLoader for Manhunt 2 written in C++